Ganesha: First appearance

-An elephant–headed anthropomorphic figure on Indo-Greek coins from the 1st century BCE has been proposed by some scholars to be "incipient Ganesha", while others have suggested Ganesha may have been an emerging deity in India and southeast Asia around the 2nd century CE based on the evidence from archaeological excavations in Mathura and outside India.
-First terracotta images of Ganesha are from 1st century CE found in Ter, Pal, Verrapuram, and Chandraketugarh.
-These figures are small, with an elephant head, two arms, and chubby physique.
+Some scholars have proposed an elephant–headed anthropomorphic figure on Indo-Greek coins from the 1st century BCE to be an early representation of Ganesha, but this has been strongly contested.
+Others have suggested Ganesha may have been an emerging deity in India and southeast Asia around the 2nd century CE based on the evidence from archaeological excavations in Mathura and outside India.
+The first terracotta images of Ganesha are from 1st century CE and were found in Ter, Pal, Verrapuram, and Chandraketugarh.
+These figures are small, with an elephant head, two arms, and endomorphic physique.
 The earliest Ganesha icons in stone were carved in Mathura during Kushan times (2nd–3rd centuries CE).

 Ganesha appeared in his classic form as a clearly-recognizable deity with well-defined iconographic attributes in the early 4th to 5th centuries CE.
 Some of the earliest known Ganesha images include two images found in eastern Afghanistan.
-The first image was discovered in the ruins north of Kabul along with those of Surya and Shiva.
-It is dated to the 4th century.
-The second image found in Gardez, the Gardez Ganesha, has an inscription on Ganesha pedestal that has helped date it to the 5th century.
+The first image was discovered in the ruins north of Kabul, along with those of Surya and Shiva and is dated to the 4th century.
+The second image found in Gardez, known as the Gardez Ganesha, has an inscription on the pedestal that has helped date it to the 5th century.
 Another Ganesha sculpture is embedded in the walls of Cave 6 of the Udayagiri Caves in Madhya Pradesh.
 This is dated to the 5th century.
 An early iconic image of Ganesha with elephant head, a bowl of sweets and a goddess sitting in his lap has been found in the ruins of the Bhumara Temple in Madhya Pradesh, and this is dated to the 5th-century Gupta period.
 Other recent discoveries, such as one from Ramgarh Hill, are also dated to the 4th or 5th century.
 An independent cult with Ganesha as the primary deity was well established by about the 10th century.
 Narain summarises the lack of evidence about Ganesha's history before the 5th century as follows:

-The evidence for more ancient Ganesha, suggests Narain, may reside outside Brahmanic or Sanskritic traditions, or outside geocultural boundaries of India.
-Ganesha appears in China by the 6th century, states Brown, and his artistic images in temple setting as "remover of obstacles" in South Asia appear by about 400 CE.
+The evidence for an even more ancient Ganesha, suggests Narain, may reside outside Brahmanic or Sanskritic traditions, or outside geocultural boundaries of India.
+Ganesha appears in China by the 6th century and his artistic images in temple settings as the remover of obstacles in South Asia appear by about 400 CE.
 He is, states Bailey, recognised as goddess Parvati's son and integrated into Shaivism theology by early centuries of the common era.